alessandrofelder/heftie-textbook/README.md

 # heftie-textbook

 A digital textbook for working with huge 3D imaging datasets

 > [!WARNING]
 > This book is still a work in progress - it might not make complete sense yet!
-Feedback is very welcome, by [opening a new issue](https://github.com/UCL-MSM-Bio/heftie-textbook/issues/new).
+> Feedback is very welcome, by [opening an issue](https://github.com/HEFTIEProject/heftie-textbook/issues/new) on our GitHub issue tracker.

 ![HEFTIE logo](book/images/heftie_logo.svg)

 ## Contributors